 Amphibian habitat suitability:

 Spring water is collected and piped into a pool that is approximately 1 meter in diameter and 0.3 meters deep with a mud and gravel bottom and bank.
-The spring pool is next to a large grass area that used to be a parking lot and is approximately 100 meters from the streambed.
+The spring pool is next to a large grass area and is approximately 100 meters from the streambed.
 The water is available year-round, which is valuable because the nearby creek quickly becomes dry after rains.
 However, the spring pool is likely not large enough for any amphibians other than a Pacific chorus frog to breed in.
-The water level fluctuates slightly but appears to remain at least several inches deep year round.
+The water level fluctuates slightly but it appears to remain at least several inches deep year round.

 We conducted 3 day surveys and 3 night surveys at this site between January 21 and March 18 2017.
 No amphibians were observed or heard during the surveys.
 However, one Western toad was observed on the March 18 day survey on the road approximately 30 meters from the spring.
 The western toad was tucked into a rodent hole in the middle of the road.